 module to complete the implementation.

 Download the eco_friendly.svg file.
-This will be used as the Eco Friendly badge.
+This file is used as the Eco Friendly badge.

 Return to the IDE and navigate to the ui.frontend